This is definitely a grand-e adventure through Central America.

-Ohhh this is the big one.
-A 46-day adventure enjoying everything Central America has to offer, from Mexico through to Costa Rica with all the places in between.
-You better Belize it.
+It doesn’t get much bigger than this.
+A 46-day adventure enjoying everything Central America has to offer, from Mexico through to Costa Rica with all the places in between – you better Belize it.
 Whether you're hitting the waves in El Salvador, trekking the steamy cloud forests in Costa Rica, snorkelling the pristine underwater worlds in Belize or washing down your tacos with mezcal in Mexico, there's no shortage of unforgettable experiences on this trip.
 You’ll cover six countries, stopping at dozens of towns and beaches and sipping many (many) cervezas.
 Oh Maya, this is huge.

 Is it hot in here?
 Well you’re in tropical Central America so it can get really hot and humid.
 Carry plenty of water because hydration is key, especially when you’re walking a lot.